christocracy/cordova-plugin-background-geolocation/README.md

 ## Description

-Cross-platform background geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".
+Cross-platform foreground and background geolocation for Cordova / PhoneGap with battery-saving "circular region monitoring" and "stop detection".

-Plugin is both foreground and background geolocation provider.
 It is far more battery and data efficient then html5 geolocation or cordova-geolocation plugin.
 But you can still use it together with other geolocation providers (eg. html5 navigator.geolocation).

 ## Installing the plugin